 You have to wear protective clothing, including hard hat, safety boots and overalls.

 You travel to different locations and may live away from home for periods of time.

 You may have to work overtime, including evenings and weekends.

-You usually need a BEng or MEng degree in civil or structural engineering.
+You usually need a BEng or MEng degree (SCQF Levels 9-11) in civil or structural engineering.

 The entry requirements for a degree is usually 4-5 Highers.
 Maths and Physics or Engineering Science may be required, plus National 5 English.

 There are HNC (SCQF Level 7) and HND (SCQF Level 8) courses in civil engineering, but you still need further study to degree level to work as a chartered engineer.

 Studying for a Foundation Apprenticeship while in fifth and sixth year at school could give you entry to a HND or degree in Civil Engineering.
 For entry you would need 3 subjects at National 5 including English and Maths.
 You would be expected to have Higher Maths, Chemistry or Physics by the end of sixth year.